Salyut 6 EO-1: Second visiting crew, first international cosmonaut, new space record

-On 2 March 1978, Soyuz 28 was launched, carrying Soviet cosmonaut Aleksei Gubarev and Czechoslovakian cosmonaut Vladimír Remek.
+On 2 March 1978, Soyuz 28 was launched, carrying Soviet cosmonaut Aleksei Gubarev and Czechoslovak cosmonaut Vladimír Remek.
 Remek was the first non-Soviet, non-American person in space and flew as part of the Soviet Interkosmos program which flew military pilots from Soviet bloc countries, and other countries later.
 The Soyuz 28 crew docked with the station at the vacant aft port on 3 March 1978, and spent the next week performing experiments.

 It was during the visit by this crew that the EO-1 crew surpassed the Skylab 4 record of 84 days in space, which had stood since 1974.

 The Soyuz 28 crew left in the craft they arrived in and returned to Earth 10 March 1978.
 No exchange of craft was contemplated as the EO-1 crew were due to return soon themselves.

 During the visit, one of the Soyuz 28 crew informed Romanenko that Grechko's father had died.
 It was left to his judgment whether he should inform him during the mission or after they landed.
 He decided to wait for the completion of the mission.